Last Updated on July 16, 2022 by Wishbonix

 In closing, karma is not a form of retribution, revenge, punishment, or even reward that the divine being bestows upon you.
 It is simply the cycle of cause and effect.
 It is reaping what you sow; and experiencing the consequences of your actions.
 If you have transmitted something good to the universe, then that is what you will get in return.

-The idea of karma came from Indian culture and means action in Sanskrit.
-Karma is actually an objective observer in life which does not judge one’s actions but rather sends a reaction for every action which tends to mirror the original action.
-Since our actions and thoughts are surrounded by energy, this energy has a tendency to make its rounds returning positive energy to good people and returning negative energy to people have caused bad actions.
-Sometimes karma can also have the connotation of future work which we must complete to learn life lessons.
+Karma is actually an objective observer in life that does not judge one’s actions but rather sends a reaction to every action, which tends to mirror the original action.
+Since our actions and thoughts are surrounded by energy, this energy tends to make its rounds returning positive energy to good people and returning negative energy to people that have done bad actions.
+Sometimes karma can also mean future work, which we must complete by learning life lessons.

-The simplest of karma cleansing spells is to simply take a bath in aura cleansing elements and then to practice deeply regretting what harm you have done to others.
-After expressing remorse and regret in the profoundest way that you can and with all of your heart you must then resolve to do a favor for the people that you have harmed.
-Salt is a real cleanser of the aura and also of the mind and body.
+The simplest karma cleansing spell is to take a bath in karma cleansing elements and sincerely regret your harm to others.
+After expressing remorse and regret in the most profound way you can and with all of your heart, you must do a favor for the people you have harmed.
+Salt is a natural cleanser of the aura and also of the mind and body.